JMicallef97/WinForms-Font-Swapper/README.md

 ```

-3. Finally, called the function WinFormsFontSwapper.applyFontChanges() to apply the replacement fonts to all forms
+3. Finally, call the function WinFormsFontSwapper.applyFontChanges() to apply the replacement fonts to all forms
 that were scanned in step 1.

 ```